Salted Caramel Eggnog Brownies

 Salted Caramel Eggnog Brownies – Chocolate chunk homemade fudge brownies layered with salted caramel and eggnog fudge.
 Calling these babies Chocolate Brownies would be quite the understatement…this is the ULTIMATE caramel fudge brownie experience!

 I’ve always had a thing for homemade brownies.
 Moist fudge brownies with big chocolate chunks scattered throughout…

 And then of course, this time of year, I also have a thing for fudge.

 Fudge is one of those treats that seems to stir up holiday spirit.
-I’m happy to share any treat offering that kind of inspiration.
+And I’m more than happy to share any treat offering that kind of inspiration.

 So today I bring you the best of both!

 Salted Caramel Eggnog Brownies.
-Dark chocolatey homemade brownies topped with, not one, but TWO decedent fudgy layers.
+These dark chocolatey homemade brownies are topped with, not one, but TWO decadent fudgy layers.